 Princeton University's Program in African Studies is one of the most diverse of its kind in the nation.
 It is an interdisciplinary program with faculty from the humanities and social, natural, and engineering sciences playing an active role in teaching and advising research at both the undergraduate and graduate levels.
 AFS is an affiliate of the Princeton Institute for International and Regional Studies.
 Navigate this website with the buttons to the left to learn more about the program and the requirements for an undergraduate Certificate of Proficiency.

-Boren Scholarships and Fellowships and the African Languages Initiative
+Boren Award and the African Languages Initiative -- Now with French

 Upcoming Events and Deadlines